mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 ##### Tyk Operator in your GitOps workflow
 You can install Argo CD, Flux CD or the GitOps tool of your choice in a cluster, and connect it to the Git repository where you version control your API manifests.
 The tool can alert on any divergence between Git and what’s running on a cluster.
 If there’s a difference, Tyk Operator has a Kubernetes controller to automatically reconcile the API configurations on your Tyk Gateway or Tyk Dashboard.

-With Tyk Operator and GitOps, you can manage your APIs as code with these benefits:
-- Security
-- Compliance

-All changes must go through peer review through pull requests.
-The configurations are versioned in your version control system and approved by your API Product Owner and Platform team.

 **Kubernetes-Native Developer Experience**
 API Developers enjoy a smoother Continuous Integration process as they can develop, test, and deploy the microservices.
 API configurations together use familiar development toolings and pipeline.